ragpi/ragpi/README.md

 - **LLM Integration** - Response generation using selected LLM providers
 - **Observability** - Basic OpenTelemetry tracing support

-## Basic Usage

-### API Endpoints

-Ragpi provides a RESTful API for interacting with the AI assistant and managing sources.
-The following endpoints are available:

-- **/sources**: Manage and configure sources with connectors.
-- **/chat**: Interact with the AI assistant using configured sources.
-- **/tasks**: Monitor and manage source synchronization tasks.
-- **/healthcheck**: Check the health status of the application and its dependencies.

-### Workflow Example
+## Example Workflow

 1. **Set up a Source with a Connector**:

-   - Use the `/sources` endpoint to configure a source with your chosen connector.
+   - Use the [/sources](https://docs.ragpi.io/#tag/sources/POST/sources) endpoint to configure a source with your chosen connector.
    - Each connector type has its own configuration parameters.

    Example using the Sitemap connector: